continued from a previous entry

 Thus there are plausible reasons to believe that individual and cosmic death might be avoided.
 Yet immorality doesn’t guarantee a meaning of life, as the idea of hell so graphically illustrates.
 Immortality is a necessary but not a sufficient condition for a fully meaningful reality.
 But what do we mean by fully meaningful?

 Can we then create a fully meaningful cosmos?
-I think this is plausible.
-To bring about such a glorious future we must enlarge our consciousness, perfect our moral natures, and overcome all human limitations.
+I think we can.
+To bring this about we must enlarge our consciousness, perfect our moral natures, and overcome all human limitations.
 The philosophy which underlies these ideas is called transhumanism.

 - Transhumanism and Fully Meaningful Cosmos